blaqnativity/myportfolio/content/about.md

 # About Me

-I'm **Olukayode Asemudara**, I am a self-taught front-end developer, and wordpress-site builder.
+Hey there, I'm **Olukayode Asemudara**.
+I am a self-taught front-end developer, and wordpress-site builder.
+Building rich and responsive web interfaces is my core in frontend development.
+I love when elements are rightly aligned and positioned.

 ## My Tech Journey